 Natalie M. Koss, Esq.

-As a seasoned litigator, Ms. Koss has a record of achieving outstanding results for her clients in commercial and employment matters.
+As a seasoned litigator, Ms. Koss has a record of achieving outstanding results for her clients in employment, federal employment and commercial matters.
 She has litigated or participated in cases involving many areas of commercial litigation, including contract, real estate, labor and intellectual property disputes.

-Christopher Robertson is an associate attorney serving the Firm’s clients in its Employment, Federal Employee and Commercial Litigation practice areas.
+Christopher Robertson is an associate attorney serving the Firm’s clients in its Employment, Federal Employment and Commercial Litigation practice areas.

-Prior to attending law school, Christopher worked as a paralegal for two different litigation firms representing disadvantaged plaintiffs and defendants.
+Prior to attending law school, Mr. Robertson worked as a paralegal for two different litigation firms representing disadvantaged plaintiffs and defendants.
 He earned his undergraduate degree from James Madison University.

 Mr. Robertson is a member of the Virginia State Bar; not yet licensed to practice law in D.C.; supervised by a member of the D.C.
 Bar.

 Lindsey Gotkin is an associate attorney serving the Firm’s clients in its Employment and Federal Employment practice areas.
 Ms. Gotkin serves the Firm’s professional and executive employment clients, as well as Federal employees in discrimination matters.

 Ms. Gotkin earned her law degree from DePaul University College of Law.
 She has served in positions at FINRA, a litigation law firm, and spent time clerking for judges in Chicago, Illinois and Erie, Pennsylvania.
 Ms. Gotkin previously worked for a PayPal subsidiary on its risk and compliance team.
 She earned her undergraduate degree from Mercyhurst University.

 Ms. Gotkin is a member of the District of Columbia Bar, Maryland State Bar and Illinois State Bar.